star-icon

 GRE Verbal Preparation And Preparation Books

-• Barron's GRE Verbal Workbook: Barron's is a company that specializes in the preparation of GRE exams.
-This GRE verbal workbook is an excellent tool for preparing for the GRE, as it contains over 380 examples of questions and provides a GRE dictionary containing the most common words found on the test.
+Barron’s is a company that specializes in GRE test preparation.
+Their GRE Verbal Workbook is an excellent resource for students who are preparing for the GRE, as it contains over 380 practice questions and a GRE dictionary of the most common words found on the test.

-• Kaplan's GRE Verbal Workbook: With Kaplan's GRE Verbal Workbook, you will find hundreds of real GRE verbal questions and drills, as well as six full-length verbal reasoning practice sets.
-This book can be a valuable resource for students who wish to learn how to effectively tackle the verbal section of the GRE and reduce time, and score higher.
+Kaplan’s GRE Verbal Workbook contains hundreds of real GRE verbal questions and drills, as well as six full-length verbal reasoning practice sets.
+This book can be a valuable resource for students who want to learn how to effectively tackle the verbal section of the GRE and reduce their time to completion while increasing their scores.

 GRE Verbal Score